KhangNguyen98/find-the-winner/README.md

 <hr>

-I dont wannna talk to much.
-Just clone and explore ^^.
+This project lets user to sign up with name and score.Also it has some feature u can explore ^^.

 Just a recommendation: It should be opened by Visual studio code with live server to run.